 Okay, here you go: 1.
 COURSE ID #: 001 2.
 COURSE NAME: Sport (or Private) Pilots License 3.
 COURSE DESCRIPTION: VFR License 4.
 AIRCRAFT TYPE: Czaw Sport Cruiser 5.
 START&END DATE: Today – 1 year from today.

 It used to be so easy, but the rules have changed when it comes to renting aircraft in the U.S. for foreign pilots.
 Pilots must now get a special clearance from the CAA (Civil Aviation Authority) before the FAA can issue a VFR license based on your foreign one.
-Check out the FAAs’ website for more details at:http://www.faa.gov/licenses_certificates/airmen_certification/foreign_license_verification/.Once you receive your FAA license, contact us for a Biennial Flight Review (BFR), that will count as your check out and then provided you have renter’s insurance you will be allowed to rent our aircraft.
-If you plan in visiting us, you must plan ahead.
+Check out the FAAs’ website for more details at:http://www.faa.gov/licenses_certificates/airmen_certification/foreign_license_verification/.Once you receive your FAA license, contact us for a Biennial Flight Review (BFR)–that will count as your checkout–and then, provided you have renter’s insurance, you will be allowed to rent our aircraft.
+If you plan on visiting us, you must plan ahead.

 YES!
 You can get a Private Pilot Certificate (a “license” to fly is called a “certificate.”)
 The Private Pilot Course includes everything in the Sport Pilot Course with the addition of more cross country navigation training, night flight, and basic instrument flight.
 The national average of flight time for earning a Sport Pilot certificate is about 30 hours of flight time while the Private Pilot certificate is in the 60’s.

 YES!
-All of your training and experience as a Sport Pilot counts directly toward your Private Pilot certificate.
+Your training and experience as a Sport Pilot counts toward your Private Pilot certificate.
 If you decide to train for a more advanced certificate, none of your training will be wasted!
 Several of our students, after earning their Sport Pilot certificate and enjoying it for a while, have decided to earn their Private Pilot certificates.
 They have generally found the upgrade to be a very easy process.

 A 3rd Class Medical certificate is required for private pilot training and above.
 Because of the new “Basic Med” program offered by the FAA, pilots who hold a 3rd Class Medical need only renew their medical every 10 years, provided they fulfill the other “Basic Med” requirements.
 See: https://www.faa.gov/licenses_certificates/airmen_certification/basic_med/ for more information on Basic Med.
-If you are interested in a sport pilot license only a valid driver license is required to show proof of medical fitness to fly.
+If you are interested in a sport pilot license only, a valid U.S. driver’s license is required to show proof of medical fitness to fly.

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405